wicai24/DOOR-Alignment/README.md

       --gpu 0
 ```

+Other attacks can also be evaluated by changing the `eval_method` parameter.
 Additionally, if you need to perform a KL divergence evaluation.
 See the following example:

 ```bash
 python safe_eval.py \